malfattti/garden/Nation-state, transnationalism, and language.md

 			- this label applies to the Swedish spoken by a hetergoenous community of migrants
 			- both native Swedes and immigrants themselves consider this variety to be inauthentic Swedish
 			- nation state's relevance:  migrants struggle to find legitimacy for their language use from the host society, which uses the nation-state as a reference point for community
-			- the opposite can also happen
+			- the opposite can also happen: example of French-Canadian school strugglin